 The Zambian government has announced its plans to construct five railway lines in the next three years.
-These three lines will enable the country ease transportation of bulky goods across due to the presence of various industries such as agriculture, mining and energy.
+These three lines will enable the country to ease the transportation of bulky goods due to the presence of various industries such as agriculture, mining, and energy.

 The five new railway lines will be constructed by Zambia Railways.